Deactivate scoped snapshots for Hyper-V virtual machines.

 - Open Windows Registry: Start -> Run -> regedit.exe

 - Create a DWORD ScopeSnapshots parameter with Value "0" in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SystemRestore\

 If these solutions did not resolve the issue, check snapshot creation using Diskshadow.
 If the machine goes offline while creating a snapshot using Diskshadow, the problem is not specific to Acronis Cyber Backup and needs to be investigated by Microsoft support.

-Please contact Acronis Customer Central if you need assistance.
+Please contact Acronis Support if you need assistance.